deottoni/ETL_Soccer_Data/README.md

 ![france](france.jpg)

-Our project consisted in extracting this data, cleaning the two datasets, and loading tables into our MySQL database.
+Our project consisted in extracting different datasets on soccer, cleaning the two datasets, and loading tables into our MySQL database.

 ## Technologies used: